YosysHQ/arachne-pnr/README.md

 ## Status

-Arachne-pnr uses a simulated annealing-based algorithm for placement and a multi-pass congestion-based router with A-star search.
-Arachne-pnr supports all features documented by IceStorm, although the Block RAM has not be extensively tested.
-This should include everything on the chip except the PLL and timing information.
-We plan to add suport for those, as well as the HX8K, as soon as they are documented by the IceStorm project.
+Arachne-pnr uses a simulated annealing-based algorithm for placement and a multi-pass congestion-based router.
+Arachne-pnr supports all features documented by IceStorm, although the Block RAM has not been extensively tested.
+This should include everything on the chip except PLLs and timing information.
+Support for PLLs is in the works.
+We hope to support timing information as soon as it is documented by the IceStorm project.

 ## Installing